Sports Psychology: Mind and Body

 Sports psychology emphasizes the mind and body for athletic success.

-Over the years I keep getting an increasing number of students who ask me about becoming a sports psychologist.
+Over the years, an increasing number of students have asked me about becoming a sports psychologist.
 Students understand that our society loves sports, and (for better or worse) this love of sports means there is a need for psychologists to help those involved in athletics.

 With the above in mind, you should first understand that sports psychology is really an interdisciplinary science.
 Besides psychology, it is also concerned with disciplines such as biomechanics, physiology, and kinesiology.
 As a definition, the American Psychological Association’s Division 47 (Society of Sport, Exercise, and Performance Psychology) states the following: